 [Clause 8 inserted by No. 73 of 2006 s.
 104.]

-9. References to the Liquor Licensing Court and Liquor Licensing Court judge
+9. References to Liquor Licensing Court and Liquor Licensing Court judge

 (1) A reference in a written law or other document or instrument to the Court may, where the context so requires, be read as if it had been amended to be a reference to the Commission.